 The abuse of alcohol during leisure time can often be a problem on field trips; drunken students may engage in dangerous pranks, provoke the aggressive attention of local inhabitants, or become aggressive towards one another and/or staff members.

-Before a field trip, the Field Trip Leader must ensure that a list of all participant’s next of kin details have been provided to the School/Unit office.
+Notification of next of kin - Before a field trip, the Fieldwork Supervisor must ensure that a list of all participant’s next of kin details have been provided to the School/Unit office.
 These should be retained for the duration of the field work.
-The Field Work Leader should also take a copy along on the field trip.
+The Field Work Supervisor should also take a copy along on the field trip.